martinwheatman/enguageMirror/doc/httpd.md

   + Click on the (i) icon to the left of the URL and select Site settings
   + Scroll down to Microphone, and on the right-hand side click on Ask(default)&rarr;Allow

-+ In the localhost:8080 tab, the (i) popup should be displaying the Microphone option, as Allow.
+  In the localhost:8080 tab, the (i) popup should be displaying the Microphone option, as Allow.

 The Chrome speech-to-text service can now be activated by clicking on Control-Space, or the MacControl-Space.
-If you're still not working:
+If your mic is still not working:
   + Make sure you're not muted, or your mic [is blocked](https://www.youtube.com/watch?v=TiZcsd_BahU); or,
   + You might find further help here: [Windows](https://support.microsoft.com/help/4027981/windows-how-to-set-up-and-test-microphones-in-windows-10) or [Mac](https://support.apple.com/kb/PH22070)